josephsarz/Fragment-Toolbar-Library/README.md

 }
 ```

-### Create your custom toolbar in your xml layout file
+### Step 4.
+Create your custom toolbar in your xml layout file

 ```
   <androidx.appcompat.widget.Toolbar